terraform-provider-openstack/terraform-provider-openstack/docs/data-sources/containerinfra_cluster_v1.md

 * `master_count` - The number of master nodes for the cluster.

+* `master_lb_enabled` - Whether a load balancer is created for the master cluster nodes.

 * `node_count` - The number of nodes for the cluster.

 * `fixed_network` - The fixed network that is attached to the cluster.